logoPostPlanify

 • API Limitations: Some platforms, like Instagram, have limits on how many notifications are shown in the native app, especially for high-volume accounts.

 • Multiple Inboxes: Juggling DMs on Instagram, messages on your Facebook Page, and mentions on X makes it almost impossible to keep track of every conversation.
+Our guide on managing multiple social media accounts covers strategies for staying organized.

 • No Triage System: Without a way to flag important messages (like a sales inquiry or a support request), they get treated with the same urgency as a simple emoji reaction.